material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 We've created three performers in total. `circleView` has two performers. `squareView` has one.

-You might now be wondering: "Why is there only one gesture performer for the squareView?"
+> Why is there only one gesture performer for the squareView?
+>

-A single performer instance is created for each *type* of plan registered to a target.
+> A single performer instance is created for each *type* of plan registered to a target.
 This allows performers to maintain coherent state even when multiple plans have been committed.

 ### Step 5: Provide plans to performers